Renat-Oosthuizen/RAG-Chatbot/README.md

 - This is a proof of concept.
 As such, the application is not stable and prone to crushing.
 The main issue arises due to chatbot responses being non-deterministic and the application is not always able to deal with them appropriately.
 - A further issue is that the agent does not always perform a complete search through its knowledge base.
 There are a number of ways this could be fixed including via further prompt engineering.
 - It is possible to modify this application to use an LLM integrated into the application or to query a locally hosted agent.
 I have been able to integrate this application with `mistral 8x7b` and `llama2 7b` models hosted locally via [ollama](https://ollama.com/).
-For further documentation on ollama se [here](https://github.com/ollama/ollama).
+For further documentation on ollama see [here](https://github.com/ollama/ollama).
 In my testing I found that stable integration with non-OpenAI models is much more limited on LlamaIndex compared to OpenAI models.
 Using `mistral` or `llama2` was significantly more likely to crush the application as they were both prone to selecting to use tools that did not exist.

 ### Using Ollama models